 I’ve dealt with a lot of web hosts, either my own or my clients’, and have settled on Siteground.
 Customer support responds within 5 minutes and they offer an extensive feature set that in the long run saves time and money for my clients.
 Disclaimer: They are based in Russia, but have service centers worldwide.
 Three previous providers that I was using based in the U.S. were all acquired, after which things went rapidly downhill.

 Hover.com is a domain registration service.
 No doubt you are familiar with GoDaddy (aka NoDaddy) the McDonalds of domain registration.
-At least McDonald’s doesn’t accost you at the door to order more fries as you’re walking out.
+At least McDonald’s doesn’t accost you at the door to order more fries.
 Hover offers the same service at a similar or lower price point, but without the constant upsell and hard to navigate website.